henray404/CrossLingual-WaguriAI/README.md

 ## Research Context

-The backend model is based on **Qwen2.5-0.5B**, part of the Qwen2.5 family of open-weight language models that support multiple languages and show strong performance across a variety of NLP benchmarks.
-The `lumicero/Qwen2.5-bilingual-xlora` model is a fine-tuned variant using **LoRA / X-LoRA** (Mixture of LoRA Experts) designed for bilingual English–Indonesian instruction-following.
+The backend model is based on **Qwen2.5-0.5B-Instruct**, part of the Qwen2.5 family of open-weight language models that supports multiple languages ​​and demonstrates strong performance across various NLP benchmarks.
+The `lumicero/Qwen2.5-bilingual-xlora` model is an enhanced variant using the **X-LoRA Architecture** (Mixture of Low-Rank Adapter Experts) designed to follow English–Indonesian bilingual instructions.
+The adapters were trained using the `indonlp/cendol_collection_v2` dataset (for Indonesian) & `Open-Orca/OpenOrca` (for English).
+The adapter creation process involves two stages: the first is to train a **LoRA Expert** for each language, and the second is to combine the two LoRA Experts using the X-LoRA Architecture.
+The use of this architecture has proven effective in combining the capabilities of two adapters from different domains and equally inheriting both adapter capabilities.

 ---